 I like the automatic pairing mode, but just wish they lasted longer than two hours before needing to be recharged.

 Overall, I can’t rate them enough for audio quality, you get some punch bassy tones that usually is missing from these types of earphones.
 If ANBES could improve the battery life, noise cancellation and sort out the syncing issues then these would be up there as a fantastic pair of earphones.

-If you want the ANBES 358 Wireless Earphones for yourself, they’re available only on Amazon.
-The RRP for these earphones is £39.99.
+If you want the ANBES 358 Wireless Earphones for yourself, they’re available for purchase only on Amazon.
+The RRP for this product is £39.99.